-Your source for events and happenings along the Forgotten Coast
+Your source for events and happenings along Florida's Forgotten Coast

 ABOUT OLD FLORIDA

 Florida's Forgotten Coast - known also as "Old Florida" is the name commonly used to refer to a quiet section of coastline stretching 130 miles through 3 counties (Bay, Gulf, Franklin and Wakulla) from Mexico Beach to St. Marks, Florida including the areas of Port St. Joe, Cape San Blas,Indian Pass, Apalachicola, St. George Island, Eastpoint, Carrabelle, Dog Island and Lanark Village…extending east to St. Marks, Shell Point, Mashes Sands, Panacea and Alligator Point and St. Teresa in Franklin County.

 This portion of Old Florida was indeed "forgotten" during the period when much of North Florida's coastline was developed...and subsequently over- developed.
 The Forgotten Coast is a special place today, more for what has been preserved than for what has been developed.
 Pristine bays, sugar white beaches, coastal marshlands, estuaries rich with sea life, barrier islands with impressive dune formations... and tons of amazing events is what the Forgotten Coast has to offer today!
 Check out the events calendar and plan your visit today!

 CONNECT WITH THE LOCALS

 Located at 102 Canal Parkway, at the southwest corner of Highway 98 and Canal Parkway, the Mexico Beach Welcome Center is open 9 a.m. to 5 p.m., Monday through Friday and offers visitors a resource for current information about attractions, events, restaurants and accommodations in Mexico Beach.